Stalking: Austria

 Stieger, Burger and Schild conducted a survey in Austria, revealing a lifetime prevalence of 11% (women: 17%, men: 3%).
 Further results include: 86% of stalking victims were female, 81% of the stalkers were male.
 Women were mainly stalked by men (88%) while men were almost equally stalked by men and women (60% male stalkers).
 19% of the stalking victims reported that they were still being stalked at the time of study participation (point prevalence rate: 2%).
 To 70% of the victims, the stalker was known, being a prior intimate partner in 40%, a friend or acquaintance in 23% and a colleague at work in 13% of cases.
 As a consequence, 72% of the victims reported having changed their lifestyle.
 52% of former and ongoing stalking victims reported having a currently impaired (pathological) psychological well-being.
 There was no significant difference between the incidence of stalking in rural and urban areas.

 England and Wales

-In 1998, Budd and Mattinson found a lifetime prevalence of 12% in England and Wales (16% female, 7% males).
-In 2010/11, 57% of stalking victims were found to be female, and 43% were male.
+According to data covering the year to end of March 2024, 20.2% of women aged 16 and over have experienced stalking at some point in their lives, compared to 8.7% of men.
+28% were experiencing domestic stalking, with 21% stalked by a partner or ex-partner.
+9% of stalking victims said they were being stalked by family members.
+In 42% of cases, online methods using electronic communications were used as part of the stalking methods.
+The Crime Survey for England and Wales, for year ending March 2025, showed that 2.9% (1.4 million) of people aged 16 and over had experienced stalking in the past year.
+Younger people are more likely to be victims.

-According to a paper by staff from the Fixated Threat Assessment Centre, a unit established to deal with people with fixations on public figures, 86% of a sample group of 100 people assessed by them appeared to them to have a psychotic illness; 57% of the sample group were subsequently admitted to hospital, and 26% treated in the community.

-A similar retrospective study published in 2009 in Psychological Medicine, based on a sample of threats to the Royal Family kept by the Metropolitan Police Service over a period of 15 years, suggested that 83.6% of these letter-writers had a serious mental illness.
+The Fixated Threat Assessment Centre, a unit established to deal with people with fixations on public figures, 86% of a sample group of 100 people assessed by them appeared to them to have a psychotic illness; 57% of the sample group were subsequently admitted to hospital, and 26% treated in the community.
+A similar retrospective study published in 2009 in Psychological Medicine, based on a sample of threats to the royal family kept by the Metropolitan Police Service over a period of 15 years, suggested that 83.6% of these letter-writers had a serious mental illness.